 About multiple myeloma

 Multiple myeloma is a hematologic, or blood, cancer that develops in the bone marrow.
 It occurs when a plasma cell, a type of cell in the soft center of bone marrow, becomes cancerous and multiplies uncontrollably.
 Despite advances in multiple myeloma treatment over the last decade, the five-year survival rate is only 45%.
 A common characteristic for many patients is that they experience a cycle of remission and relapse, in which they stop treatment for a short time, but eventually return to a treatment shortly after.
 Following relapse, less than 20% of patients are alive after five years.
-An estimated 7,500 Canadians are living with multiple myeloma.[ii] and 1,400 Canadians died from the disease.[iv]
+An estimated 7,500 Canadians are living with multiple myeloma.[i]
+In 2014 it is estimated 2,600 new cases were diagnosed[ii] and 1,400 Canadians died from the disease.[iii]
+The disease affects more men than women; 57% of new Canadian myeloma cases in 2014 were in men, 43% in women.[iv]
 Most diagnoses were in people over age 60.[v]

 Immuno-oncology at Bristol-Myers Squibb